Blois Paleoecology Lab

 email

-Nick does community outreach for the Ethical Open Science for Past Global Change Data, a network of researchers who are working to implement ethical and open science principles in Quaternary data ecosystems.
+Nick does is the data curation and outreach specialist for the Ethical Open Science for Past Global Change Data, a network of researchers who are working to implement ethical and open science principles in Quaternary data ecosystems.
 Before moving to Merced in 2023, he lived in Madison, WI, where he earned an MS doing interdisciplinary research in environmental history and historical ecology.

 Undergraduates